Carpesa: History

 There are remains of worship to Jupiter during Roman times in the Carpesa area.
 At the time of al-Ándalus it was the farmhouse.
 Jaime I took it during the conquest of Valencia, and handed it to Bernardo Vidal de Besalú, as it is said in the Llibre del Repartiment.
 Then Vidal sold it to the king.
 On May 29, 1246, it was handed to the Knights Templar, and placed in Russafa.
 According to Rafael Martí de Viciana (1546) the first Christian settlers arrived in 1243.
 After that Carpesa passed to the order of Montesa.

 In 1574, the parish of Carpesa went on to depend on Mirambell and Casas de Bárcena.
 Carpesa was constituted as an independent municipality with the dissolution of the Lordships.
 At that time there were 600 inhabitants, more than 100 houses and 2 schools.

 It was an independent municipality until 1898, until Valencia was annexed.

 Toponymy

 The name of Carpesa seems to derive from the preindouropean base K to R (stone), intensified by the Ibero-Basque -p e.
 Its ending with -esa is related to other pre-Romanic toponimos such as Oropesa, Manresa etc. Martínez Aloy de Espinalt, however, suggests it to derive from the Latin carpere (take).

 Politics

-Carpesa is led by the local town government of Valencia in consideration of the district of Poblados del Norte.
+Carpesa is led by the local town government of Valencia in consideration of the district of Poblats del Nord.
 However, with the status of a rural settlement, it operates in accordance with the relevant state and autonomous laws and neighborhood mayor that is responsible for ensuring the proper functioning of the neighborhood and civic relations, signing administrative reports and elevating all suggestions, denunciations and claims of neighbors.